wp-plugins/runners-log/readme.txt

 == Description ==
 This plugin let you convert your blog into a training log and let you track your activities.
 You get advance statistics and running related calculators.
 See screenshots.

-You'r now able to use a variety of calculators; Training Zones Calculator, VDOT calculator, V02max-Calculator, Race Time Calculator, Training Pace Calculator, Body Mass Index Calculator, Calculate Predicted effect of change in weight.
+Using Runners-log you'r able to use a variety of calculators; Training Zones Calculator, VDOT calculator, V02max-Calculator, Race Time Calculator, Training Pace Calculator, Body Mass Index Calculator, Calculate Predicted effect of change in weight.

-Thanks to TheRealEyeless we now have weather support.
-And we have started adding a Gear Manager (when it works) you can use this to track the use of your equipment.
+Thanks to TheRealEyeless we have weather support and now having multilanguage support.
+Other features including a Gear Manager that let you track the use of your equipment when it is fully integrated (a beta function atm).

 You can add graphs using Google Chart or pChart see FAQ for howto use it.

-Using Google chart you need using a short code syntax like: `[runners_log_gchart type="pie" format="d" year="2010" month="May" color="224499" width="600" height="300"]`

 == Installation ==
 This section describes how to install the plugin and get it working.

 1. Copy all files to `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Use this short code `[runners_log_basic]` in a post or page.
 Alternativly place this `<?php if (function_exists(runners_log_basic)) echo runners_log_basic(); ?>` in your templates to have basic statistics.
 It gives you data like:
     * Meters: 8500
     * Time: 00:49:59
     * Km/hour: 10.2